mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v1.rst

 Conversion to Wavelength
 ########################

+The following diagram describes the steps taken in converting the input workspace into units of wavelength and dividing its constituent detectors by monitors.

 .. diagram:: ReflectometryReductionOne_ConvertToWavelength-v1_wkflw.dot

 The default analysis mode is *PointDetectorAnalysis*.
 For PointAnalysisMode the analysis can be roughly reduced to IvsLam = DetectorWS / sum(I0) / TransmissionWS / sum(I0).
 For MultiDetectorAnalysis the analysis can be roughly reduced to IvsLam = DetectorWS / RegionOfDirectBeamWS / sum(I0) / TransmissionWS / sum(I0).

 Transmission Correction
 #######################

+This diagram shows how the resultant workspace of the previous step is corrected by either by provided transmission runs or by a specific correction algorithm.

 .. diagram:: ReflectometryReductionOne_TransmissionCorrection-v1_wkflw.dot